Telehealth is a health service that’s delivered through phone calls or video conferences.

 At the start of the appointment, it’s a good idea to tell the health professional what you want to cover.

-You might also need to be more actively involved in a telehealth appointment than you would be in a face-to-face appointment.
+You might also need to be more actively involved in a telehealth appointment than you would be in an in-person appointment.
 If your child is young, you’ll do most of the talking or explaining.
 Older children might still need your help to interact with the health professional.

 And remember that the health professional can’t read your and your child’s body language on the phone.
 It might still be hard even if they can see you on video.
 So you and your child might need to clearly tell the health professional how you’re feeling, whether you have concerns, and when you don’t understand something.